laiaalcala/FDP_Laia_Alcala/README.md

 Supervised by: Anas Rana and Jean-Baptiste Cazier

-ESCI-UPF and University of Birmingham (Centre for computational biology)
+ESCI-UPF and University of Birmingham (Centre for Computational Biology)

 # Repository content: